hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ##### Overview

-This module provides cryptography primitives to create Public Keys, Private Keys, and Signatures.
+This provides Public Keys, Private Keys, and Signatures and operations to produce each other.

 ##### Public API